rosielab/pepper-ros-teleops/README.md

 A partially updated version of the Naoqi Pose Manager can be found [here](https://github.com/alyssarusk/naoqi-pose/tree/main).
 This package also requires Naoqi Node found in Naoqi Driver Py package (also deprecated).
 A partially updated version of the Naoqi Node can be found [here](https://github.com/alyssarusk/naoqi-driver-py/tree/main)

+## Tests

+Tests are done manually by using the controller and observing Pepper.

+An excel file is included for tests to run, their expected results, and their current results for the current version of the teleops package.